CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0502-Configuring self-service password reset.md

 ### Task 4: Run AD Sync

+In this task you will manually trigger an Azure AD Connect sync cycle to ensure password changes are fully synchronized in the lab environment.

 *Note that this step is normally not necessary for password writeback, but is recommended to address issues inherent in lab environments and ensure AD DS is synchronized with Azure AD.*

 1. Switch to **SEA-SVR1**.